Meet the Board

 David Reese CSCP - VP of Programs

-David is a motivated supply chain leader with experience in logistics, distribution planning, demand planning, and program management within the 3PL, consumer packaged goods, and automotive industries.
-He’s passionate about supply chain because it provides the opportunity to work with people of different and impressive backgrounds in multiple disciplines.
+David is a team leader with experience in purchasing, logistics, distribution planning, demand planning, and program management within the automotive, 3PL, and consumer packaged goods industries.
+He’s passionate about Supply Chain because it is where good relationships become business enablers, product moves around the world, and operations are made possible.
+Working in Supply Chain also provides the opportunity to work with men and women of diverse and impressive backgrounds in multiple disciplines.

 Nesa Wu.
 Vice President of Education - Students (EMU Chapter).